 Fig. 2: Sample Poverty Threshold Table

 The basic idea is that most persons fall into exactly one of the cells of one of these tables.
-To see what your poverty threshold is (or was - in 2004) look for the line that describes your "family unit" by size, and possibly by the age of the householder.
-If you are not in a family household then use the first row -- you are an unrelated individual (sorry).
-This also applies to persons who live in a household that has a family living there and but are not part of the family.
-Once you have the row determined, then you look in the column based on the number of "Related children under 18".
+To see what your poverty threshold is (or was, in 2004) look for the line that describes your "family unit" by size, and possibly by the age of the householder.
+If you are not in a family household, then use the first row — you are an unrelated individual.
+This also applies to persons who live in a household that has a family living there but are not part of the family.
+Once you have the row determined, look in the column based on the number of related children under 18.
 Thus, if you were part of a family of four people with two children under 18, your poverty threshold in 2004 was $19,157.
 This number applies to all 4 persons in the unit.
-How these thresholds are determined is beyond the scope of this paper, but the obvious idea is that the larger the household the more income is needed, and the more children present the more money is required - adding an adult to a household does not raise the threshold as much as adding a child.
+How these thresholds are determined is beyond the scope of this paper, but the obvious idea is that the larger the household the more income is needed, and the more children present the more money is required — adding an adult to a household does not raise the threshold as much as adding a child.
 The special case of a one or two-person household headed by someone over age 65 sets the threshold slightly lower for the elderly household.

 Poverty status was determined for all people except institutionalized people, people in military group quarters, people in college dormitories, and unrelated individuals under 15 years old.
 These groups also were excluded from the numerator and denominator when calculating poverty rates.
 They are considered neither "poor" nor "nonpoor."